Meet Heather

 My Background

-I began working with clients part-time in 2015 and opened my practice full-time in 2021.
-Being a therapist is my jam.
+I began working with clients part-time in 2015 and opened my full-time practice in Round Rock, Texas, in 2021.
+Being a therapist is my jam, and I’m committed to creating a space where all clients feel seen, heard, and empowered.

 Check out my FAQs page for answers!